-There’s plenty of reasons to love the outdoors.
+There’s plenty of reasons to love the outdoors and the wilderness.
 Spending time taking in the beauty of nature clears your head, gives your body exercise, and offers you an opportunity to explore new places and spend time with friends.
 However, there are, of course, risks attached to outdoor activities, including hiking.
 If you’re out on a hike and find yourself in an emergency, you’ll be much better off if you’ve packed the resources you need to take care of yourself.

 Hiking emergencies that you might run into include getting lost without a way back to transportation, getting injured, or being stuck on a hike during severe weather or a natural disaster.
 In any of these circumstances, having the right tools and resources handy can play a pivotal role in getting you safely back to civilization.
 Keep reading to learn the tools you need to keep handy to survive a hiking emergency!

 1. Going Hiking?
 Pack Emergency Food And Water

 If you end up stranded in the woods while on your hike due to inclement weather, getting lost, or other factors, you don’t want to run out of food and water.
 Keeping extras of these precious resources stocked in your bag can be the difference between life and death in dire circumstances.

 Aim to stock your bag with non-perishable sources of food that are high in calories like energy bars and trail mix.
 In addition, when you’re choosing your mode of carrying emergency water, pouches are definitely the best choice.
 More compact than water bottles and with a longer shelf life, water pouches can fit in your bag easily and keep you from dehydration if you end up in the woods longer than you’d planned.